Terminate-and-stay-resident program: Use

 TSRs can be loaded at any time; either during the DOS startup sequence (for example, from AUTOEXEC.BAT), or at the user's request (for example, Borland's Sidekick and Turbo Debugger, Quicken's QuickPay, or FunStuff Software's Personal Calendar).
 Parts of DOS itself use this technique, especially in DOS versions 5.0 and later.
 For example, the DOSKEY command-line editor and various other utilities are installed by running them at the command line (manually, or from AUTOEXEC.BAT or through INSTALL from within CONFIG.SYS) rather than loading them as device drivers through DEVICE statements in CONFIG.SYS.

 Some TSRs have no way to unload themselves, so they will remain in memory until a reboot.
 However unloading is possible externally, using utilities like the MARK.EXE/RELEASE.EXE combo by TurboPower Software or soft reboot TSRs which will catch a specific key combination and release all TSRs loaded after them.
 As the chain of ISRs is singly linked, and a TSR may store the link to its predecessor anywhere it chooses, there is no general way for a TSR to remove itself from the chain.
 So usually a stub must be left in memory when unloading a TSR, causing memory fragmentation.
 This problem gave rise to TSR cooperation frameworks such as TesSeRact and AMIS.

+Seeing a TSR inspired Andy Hertzfeld to create Switcher for Classic MacOS.